dannywillems/ocaml-cordova-plugin-list/README.md

 ## Improvements (contribute !!)

+* For the moment, there are no ocaml documentations: we redirect you in the original plugin documentation and/or write comments in ml and mli files.
+We would like to have a full documentation for ocaml users.
+The goal is the ocaml developer would not know he's using a javascript binding.

 * The structure of the bindings is not well defined.
 For the moment, each binding to a cordova plugin has his own github repository, defining his own class type.
 It would be better to have a single file containing a single module named (for example) *cordova*.
 Each plugin will be a submodule.

 * For the moment, you also need to add manually the original cordova plugin with